 AQL for Inspection

-In addition to setting the AQL for inspection, the buyer should choose the sampling plan from the different inspection levels, here we break down the main sampling options for quality control inspection to help guide you determine scope of inspection that is best for you and your product.
+In addition to setting the AQL for inspection, the buyer should choose the sampling plan from the different inspection levels, here we break down the main sampling options for quality control inspection to help guide you determine the scope of inspection that is best for you and your product.

 Using statistical sampling based on acceptable quality limits (AQL Table), acceptance sampling decides the sample sizes for different order quantities, and these different sample sizes are the origin of G-I, G-II, and G-III.

-How to choose General Inspection Level?
+How to choose a General Inspection Level?

-These main inspection levels – “G-I”, “G-II” and “G-III” – stand for general inspection level 1, 2 and 3, respectively.
-These three different levels indicate sample sizes of one lot size for a non-destructive inspection.
+These main inspection levels – “G-I”, “G-II” and “G-III” – stand for general inspection levels 1, 2 and 3, respectively.
+These three different levels indicate sample sizes of one lot size for non-destructive inspection.
 The sample size of general inspection levels is applied by the inspector to the workmanship of the products during visual inspection.
 Any defects found in terms of workmanship are taken into account in the AQL result of the inspection.
 Any professional AQL chart will show the GI, GII, and GIII sample size of each group of lot sizes.

 Reduced inspection (or level-I inspection):